weberBen/Binoculars-CPU/README.md

    - See the GUI interface at `/app`
    - See the API doc at `/docs`.
      - Default api key is `my_api_key_1`.
-     - You can test the api with `client.py` which allow you to run Binoculars either on raw text or with a pdf through API.
+     - You can test the API with `client.py` which allow you to run Binoculars either on raw text or with a pdf.

    *API Usage example*: